Digital nomads: Living the dream

 Only connect to trusted Wi-Fi networks

 Ask the staff at your hotel for the name of the hotel’s official Wi-Fi network.
 It’s remarkably easy for a hacker to set up a bogus network using the hotel’s name — once you’re connected to it, they can steal all your data.
+Yikes!

-When in doubt, use your phone’s data plan to connect to the Internet
+When in doubt, use your phone’s data plan to connect to the internet

-If you are suspicious of the public Wi-Fi networks available to you, consider setting up tethering (also known as a Personal Hotspot on iOS devices) to connect your computers and other devices to the Internet through your phone’s data connection.
+If you are suspicious of the public Wi-Fi networks available to you, consider setting up tethering (also known as a personal hotspot on iOS devices) to connect your computers and other devices to the internet through your phone’s data connection.
 For the most part, cellular networks are secure.
 Just make sure your data plan is generous enough to support whatever you plan to do on your laptop so you don’t faint when you see your phone bill!